 The Activity Book is designed for use alongside the Student Book.
-Level 1 has a four-page starter unit, nine main units of seven pages each and three short reviews after units 3, 6 and 9.
+It has a five-page starter unit, nine main units of seven pages each and three short reviews after units 3, 6 and 9.
 Each Activity Book unit provides further opportunities for practice of the vocabulary and structures presented in the Student Book along with a structured program to develop early reading and writing skills.
-In every unit there are opportunities for the children to think creatively and build upon what they have learned in the Student Book, particularly in the story, values and cross-curricular lessons.
-The Activity Book also provides many opportunities for personalisation, including a short end of unit project to take home and share with the family.
+In every unit there are opportunities for the children to think creatively and build upon what they have learned in the Student Book, particularly in the story, values and crosscurricular lessons.
+The Activity Book also provides many opportunities for personalisation, including a short end-of-unit project to take home and share with the family.

-• Literacy Book (A/B) (optional) Levels 2 & 3
+• Literacy Book (A/B) (optional)

-The Literacy Books are designed to help the children further develop early literacy and particularly phonics skills.
+The Literacy Book is designed to help the children further develop early literacy and particularly phonics skills.
+Literacy Book A supports Show and Tell 2 and begins with a review of the alphabet, then is followed by nine units mirroring the syllabus in the Student Book.
 Each four-page unit provides staged practice of identifying, producing, reading and writing the sound-spelling patterns, first in isolation and then in words and short texts.
 The texts include rhymes, simple stories and non-fiction texts.

-Numeracy Book (A/B) (optional) Levels 2 & 3
+Numeracy Book (A/B) (optional)